 No you don’t need to do that, the 4G compatible SIMs are also compatible to the Cytamobile-Vodafone 5G network.

-Our 5G network already covers 80% of the population.
-It’s available in all cities, tourist areas and other, large communities as well as highways and is constantly expanding with the goal of providing comprehensive population coverage and extensive geographical coverage by the end of 2021.
+5G network already covers 100% of the population in outdoor areas.
+It’s available in all cities, tourist areas and other, large communities as well as highways providing comprehensive population coverage.

 If you’re using a compatible device and do not want access to the 5G network, you have the option of deactivating your access through your menu (Network Settings).